 - Tubes and beams

 Kiln furniture must be stable, resistant to thermal shock cracking, lightweight, and able to withstand not only extreme operating temperatures but also the stress of repeated heating and cooling.
 We produce kiln furniture in a range of materials which are all compatible with these requirements.

 Cordierite Kiln Furniture

 Cordierite is an excellent material for kiln furniture for a number of reasons.
-Our cordierite kiln furniture is made to be both porous and low density, making it extremely cost-effective for producing supports that can be used in a range of heat treatment processes.
+Our cordierite kiln furniture is both porous and low density, making it extremely cost-effective for producing supports that can be used in a range of heat treatment processes.

 Cordierite also has a very low creep rate, which means it deforms under stress at a much lower rate to other materials.
-It is also resistant to thermal shock cracking and stable at high temperatures, which are all essential elements for cost-effective kiln furniture, especially in the manufacturing of sanitary ware and heavy clay products.
+It is also resistant to thermal shock cracking and stable at high temperatures, all of which are essential elements for cost-effective kiln furniture, especially in the manufacturing of sanitaryware and heavy clay products.